-For chromosome 7, an alternate subtelomere has been assembled in contig 4860 of many other subtelomeres; this contig is described in more detail in section 3.3.5.1 and Figure 29 below.
+For chromosome 7, an alternate subtelomere has been assembled in contig 4860 - what would be subtelomere 5B.
+It contains a portion of 5A, but also fragments of many other subtelomeres; this contig is described in more detail in section 3.3.5.1 and Figure 29 below.